Zaan –Attaining success, one goal at a time.

 How would you describe your adaptation into international football?

-To me adapting to playing in a different climate was the hardest, than playing itself.
+To me adapting to playing in a different climate was harder to adapt into, than playing itself.
 The hot weather here made it difficult for a sudden change into the winter in Manchester.

 What would you say has been your biggest learning experience so far?